 I am fully authorised user of the institute’s x-ray photoelectron spectroscopy (XPS) facility and of the different scanning probe instruments.
 I am also competent with material electrical characterization.

-My main research activity is devoted to investigating charge transport in graphene-related material (GRM) network systems.
-I am focused in understanding the role of structure “disorder” in the transport of charges.
-To pursuit this goal, I directly fabricate the GRM networks by low-cost, solution-based deposition techniques and I exploited a multi
+During my doctoral work, I investigated charge transport in graphene-related material (GRM) network systems.
+I focused in understanding the role of the “disordered” structure in the transport of charges.
+To pursuit this goal, I directly fabricated the GRM networks by low-cost, solution-based deposition techniques and I exploited a multi

-I am also active in dissemination of group research work to high-school students and lab visitors (companies, other researchers).
-At university, I tutored the undergraduate lab classes of physics (“Laboratorio di Fisica I”, a.y.
-2018/2019 - UniMoRe).
+I am active in dissemination of group research work to high-school students and lab visitors (companies, public institutions, other researchers).
+At University of Modena and Reggio Emilia, I am in charge of the classical physics tutorials module for the Mechanical Engineering degree (a.y.
+21/22).
+Furthermore, I tutored the undergraduate lab classes of physics (“Laboratorio di Fisica I”, a.y.
+18/19) for physics students.

 - PhD in Physics and Nanosciences from University of Modena and Reggio Emilia (Italy), 2021